tecnologiaseartes/sesc-makerbox/README.md

 # sesc-makerbox

 The script depends on <https://py5coding.org>

-It generates an SVG file.
+- It will generates an SVG file like the one below.
+Cut it twice (top + bottom, two laterl halves.)

 <img width="400" height="400" alt="caixa_flex-v1" src="https://github.com/user-attachments/assets/53bb0e39-7640-4675-8b9f-168454123520" />
 <?xml version="1.0"?>